bueler/p4pdes/python/README.md

 ### getting started with the Poisson example

-Do this to run the Poisson solver in Chapter 13, which will test your Firedrake installation:
+Do this to run the Poisson solver in Chapter 13, which will also test whether your Firedrake installation is working:

         $ cd p4pdes/python/ch13/
         $ source ~/firedrake/bin/activate